-The Roger Federer Foundation enhances a world where children living in poverty are able to take control of their future and actively shape it thanks to access to high quality early learning and education.
-We therefore wish to empower as many African children as possible by further developing existing educational services and early support in a sustainable way.
-Our goal is to maximize individual potential, build capacities of all relevant stakeholders in education and create opportunities.
+The Roger Federer Foundation enhances a world where children living in poverty are able to take control of their future and actively shape it.
+We wish to empower as many African children as possible thanks to access to high quality early learning and education.
+We therefore further develop existing educational services and early support in a sustainable way.
 Although access to primary education has significantly increased in recent years, fundamental problems such as low classroom performance, poor attendance, high numbers of drop-outs and low completion rates still persist or lack of early childhood education.
 The quality of early support and basic education is crucial as it is the foundation of all learning.

 The Roger Federer Foundation’s strategic priority is therefore the support of existing but poor support services in early childhood care centers, preschools and primary schools for children 3 to 12 years old as well as the improvement of their efficiency and effectiveness.
 In Switzerland we promote underpriviledged children in their recreational activities.